mattkerbyy/Tick-N-Tock/README.md

 # 🎮 Tick N Tock - Classic Tic-Tac-Toe Game Reimagined

-Welcome to Tick N Tock!
-A compact, nostalgic take on the classic Tic‑Tac‑Toe game built with **Next.js** and **Tailwind CSS**.
+Welcome to **Tick N Tock!** A compact, nostalgic take on the classic Tic‑Tac‑Toe game built with **Next.js**, **Tailwind CSS**, and **Shadcn UI**.

 ## About

 Tick N Tock is a compact web game project I built to sharpen my modern front-end skills while delivering a polished, responsive, and accessible experience.
-It’s implemented with Next.js + TypeScript, styled using Tailwind CSS, animated with Framer Motion, and enhanced by a lightweight WebAudio helper for in-browser sound effects.
+It’s implemented with Next.js + TypeScript, styled using Tailwind CSS and Shadcn UI, animated with Framer Motion, and enhanced by a lightweight WebAudio helper for in-browser sound effects.
 Additionally, it was an opportunity to learn new techniques for improving SEO, including optimizing metadata, structuring content, and ensuring clean, crawl-friendly code.

 ## Features